There’s a lot of stuff out there about getting a Nevada divorce.

 Changing judges is known as a peremptory challenge.
 What this means is that you get one chance to change your judge.
 That’s it!
 And there are rules . . .

-First: You have to file a notice to change judges within 3 to 10 days of being notified there is a hearing in your case.
+First: File a notice to change judges within 3 to 10 days of being notified of a hearing.

 Second: You can’t file a peremptory challenge if the judge has already made a decision in your case.